Armagh may be the smallest county in Northern Ireland, but what it lacks in size, it makes up for with large dollops of personality...

 Yes, there will be surprises.
 Not least in south Armagh.
 It’s where the scenery is a big draw.
 Where ancient court cairns lurk amongst the landscape.
 Where you’ll find the 3,500-year-old Ballykeel dolmen.
 And where villages such as Crossmaglen draw crowds to the legendary traditional music sessions in its many lively pubs.

-The County Museum and Navan Fort, meanwhile, turn back the clock even further, boasting a range of prehistoric artefacts and an ancient pagan ceremonial site.
+The County Museum and Navan Fort, meanwhile, turns back the clock even further, boasting a range of prehistoric artifacts and an ancient pagan ceremonial site.

 The Orchard County

 Each May, the countryside of Armagh comes alive with colour, as the county’s Apple Blossom Festival strikes up in celebration of the venerable Bramley apple.
 Six thousand acres of apple trees centre around Loughgall in the north of the county.
 William of Orange is even believed to have sent his cider maker here to quench his troops’ thirst before the Battle of the Boyne in 1690.

 Staying in the countryside, walkers will find a haven of pathways through Peatlands Park.
 Or, if you visit during the month of July, you’re welcome to join in with the National Bog Snorkelling Championships.

 For avid anglers, Armagh offers great spots for casting off, including the Kinnego Marina and the Upper Bann River.
 Watersports enthusiasts can hit the Craigavon Lakes, or cyclists can break free of it all on the 20-mile, traffic-free Newry Canal Way.